 It depends on the size of the gathering, the attendees' preferences, and the event's overall structure.
 Here are some general guidelines to help you decide.

-- Consider the potluck size: for larger parties, include a variety of dishes to cater to different tastes.
+- Consider the potluck size: For larger parties, include a variety of dishes to cater to different tastes.
 This could include main dishes, sides, salads, and desserts.
 For smaller gatherings, you might focus on a well-rounded main course and a couple of complementary sides.

 - Keep it manageable: while variety is great, it's also important not to overwhelm yourself.
-Choose a manageable number of dishes that you can prepare and transport without stress if the event is not at your house.
+Choose a manageable number of dishes you can prepare and transport without stress if the event is not at your house.

-- Include a main dish: a substantial one, whether it's turkey, ham, a vegetarian option, or another protein, is a must.
+- Include a main dish: a substantial one, whether turkey, ham, a vegetarian option, or another protein, is a must.
 This forms the meal's centerpiece and provides a filling option for all guests.

 - Is kitchen space limited for reheating?
 Is there enough space in the fridge for dishes that require chilling?
 Ask about the available kitchen facilities and equipment.
 Knowing whether there's limited oven, stove or fridge space can influence your choice of dish, helping you opt for something that won't cause logistical challenges.